LLNL/axom/src/index.rst

 Chat Room
 ---------

-We also have a chat room on LLNL's Cisco Jabber instance called 'Axom Dev' and a Microsoft Teams room called 'Axom'.
+We also have a chat room on LLNL's Microsoft Teams called 'Axom'.
 They open to anyone on the LLNL network.
-Just log onto Jabber or Teams and join the room.
+Just log onto Teams and join the room.

 ---------------------------------